Review: Language and the Internet Subscribe E-mail Words Bookshop Link to this Site Take Our Survey Add to Favorites

 Wordplay Book Store

-is the fear of vomiting
+is the fear of making decisions

 Click for more phobia words